 If you want to gain confidence and learn self-defense, take some kickboxing classes from trained professionals, like the FightCamp Trainers.
 Learning kicking and self-defense skills is one of the most empowering things a person can do to gain confidence.
 If anything, the cardio aspect gained from training kickboxing could be enough to give you the extra push you need to escape from an assailant.

 There are many more benefits of kicking a heavy bag, but these are just six of my favorites.
 Take a look at the list again.
 What other modality of fitness can teach you self-defense, lower your stress levels, build muscle, sharpen your brain, and burn fat?
-Check out the FightCamp YouTube channel for some kickboxing workouts you can do from home, and tag us @fightcamp once you start to see and feel the benefits--let us know which ones are your favorites!
+Check out the FightCamp YouTube channel for some kickboxing tips you can do from home, and tag us @fightcamp once you start to see and feel the benefits!